-The Women’s FIFA World Cup, often simply called the Football World Cup.
-This is the 8th Women’s world cup tournament and to take place in France from 7 June to 7 July 2019.
-Twelve France cities were the candidate but nine cities selected for world’s cup 2019.
+The Women’s FIFA World Cup is often simply called the Football World Cup.
+This is the 8th Women’s world cup tournament and is to take place in France from 7 June to 7 July 2019.
+Twelve France cities were the candidate but nine cities were selected for World Cup 2019.
 We are sharing of list FIFA World Cup 2019 Venue for Qualified Teams in France World Cup.

 All 210 remaining FIFA member associations were eligible to enter the qualifying process.
-Total 24 number of teams eligible to enter qualification, with France qualifying automatically as hosts.
+A total of 24 teams are eligible to enter qualification, with France qualifying automatically as hosts.
 The qualifying process was awarded the hosting rights on 19 March 2015.

 Women’s FIFA World Cup 2019 Venue